This post is part of the series 'Strings in .NET'. Be sure to check out the rest of the blog posts of the series!

 string.Contains("encyclopædia", "ae", StringComparison.InvariantCulture); // true

-Another tricky character is the character i in the Turkish language.
-In Latin languages, there is only one i.
-In Turkish, there are 2: the dotless ı and the dotted i.
-There are also 2 different uppercase characters: I and İ. You'll find more details in the 2 following posts:
+Another tricky character is i in the Turkish language.
+In Latin languages, there is typically only one i.
+In Turkish, there are two: the dotless ı and the dotted i.
+There are also two different uppercase characters: I and İ. You can find more details in the following two posts:

 C#